lightlace/cpp-docs.de-de/docs/mfc/reference/cgopherfilefind-class.md

 - tr-tr
 - zh-cn
 - zh-tw
-ms.translationtype: Machine Translation
+ms.translationtype: MT
-ms.sourcegitcommit: 0e0c08ddc57d437c51872b5186ae3fc983bb0199
+ms.sourcegitcommit: 4e0027c345e4d414e28e8232f9e9ced2b73f0add
-ms.openlocfilehash: 93f30e83369ad1bff7222f26d0782eed11e73f66
+ms.openlocfilehash: 174d689708a066afbc307a76ee415d9b4121f577
 ms.contentlocale: de-de
-ms.lasthandoff: 02/24/2017
+ms.lasthandoff: 09/12/2017

 ---
-# <a name="cgopherfilefind-class"></a>CGopherFileFind-Klasse
+# <a name="cgopherfilefind-class"></a>CGopherFileFind Class
-Unterstützt die Internetsuche nach Dateien auf Gopherservern.
+Aids in Internet file searches of gopher servers.

 > [!NOTE]
->  Die Klassen `CGopherConnection`, `CGopherFile`, `CGopherFileFind`, `CGopherLocator` und ihre Member sind veraltet, da nicht unter Windows XP funktionieren, aber sie werden weiterhin auf frühere Plattformen.
+>  The classes `CGopherConnection`, `CGopherFile`, `CGopherFileFind`, `CGopherLocator` and their members have been deprecated because they do not work on the Windows XP platform, but they will continue to work on earlier platforms.

 ## <a name="syntax"></a>Syntax